ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 When a user submits a form, a [`submit_form`][submit_form] event will be fired.
 It will capture the id and classes of the form and the name, type, and value of all `textarea`, `input`, and `select` elements inside the form.

+Note that this will only work if the original form submission event is actually fired.
+If you prevent it from firing, for example by using a jQuery event handler which returns `false` to handle clicks on the form's submission button, the Snowplow `submit_form` event will not be fired.

 <a name="enableFormTracking" />
 #### 3.10.1 `enableFormTracking`